Boykin Spaniel

 Boykin Spaniel Health

-Boykin Spaniels have a life expectancy of 10 to 15 years, but they’re also prone to some health issues.
+Boykin Spaniels have a life expectancy of 10-15 years, but they’re also prone to some health issues.
 It’s helpful to know what those potential health problems are in advance so you can keep your pup healthy for longer.

-• Exercise-Induced Collapse: Boykin Spaniels have a high rate of exercise-induced collapse, where a dog will collapse either during or right after intense exercise.
+• Exercise-Induced Collapse: Boykin Spaniels are prone to exercise-induced collapse, where a dog will collapse either during or right after intense exercise.
 Preventative treatment involves avoiding excessive exercise and ensuring that your dog is well-hydrated and doesn’t become overheated.

 Boykin Spaniel History

 Where is the best place to find Boykin Spaniel puppies today?
-The American Kennel Club’s website offers a list of reputable breeders and contact information for them.
+The AKC’s website offers a list of reputable breeders and contact information for them.
 What’s the average Boykin Spaniel price?
 Expect to pay about $1,000 for a pup, although some are as much as $4,500 if you’re looking for a high-quality performance or show dog.
 For that price, you’re usually getting a dog who’s been screened for health and temperament issues, and they might even come with pedigree papers.
 You can also reach out to Boykin Spaniel rescue organizations to adopt a Boykin or keep an eye out for the breed at your local animal shelter.
+Or, search Chewy’s database of adoptable dogs in your area.

 FAQs